Economic militarism: Brief history of the term

 Since this book the term has been used in connection with the ancient Aztecs, and with militaristic movements in a variety of cultures, and applies to the ideological and cultural aspects of a state, society or group that sustain the drive for hegemony or empire.
 For example, Joseph Kenney applies the term to the Almoravids.

 In 2003 Clyde Prestowitz, of the Economic Strategy Institute published a book containing his analysis of what he called economic militarism in American foreign policy, that was reviewed in The Economist magazine.

 Demand effect

 Military expenditure can impact the economy of a country and its growth through the demand effect.
 An increase of military spending, will increase the prosperity of the country and its employment rate, thanks to a rise of demand.
 It is link to the Keynesian multiplier effect, introduced by Richard Kahn in the 1930s, that states that every exogenous rise in government expenditure will decrease unemployment and increase growth, no matter the form of expenditure.
 However, the extent of this effect, and some potential others, will depend on the way this expenditure will be financed (see War finance).

-Changes in the industrial output will also appeared when military expenditure is increased.
+Changes in the industrial output will also appear when military expenditure is increased.
 This effect can be explained thanks to the Input-output model.